Wonka-source/Battleships/README.md

 - Then select Github and confirm connect to Github
 - Search for the repository name
 - Then click connect
 - Select either manual or automatic deploy
+- Click view to view

 **Test Label**